colinbate/colin.is-static/content/index.md

 ## Personal

-Colin lives on the beautiful island of Bermuda in the mid-Atlantic with his beautiful wife Lynne and sons Noah and Isaac.
+Colin lives on the beautiful island of Bermuda in the mid-Atlantic with his wife and two sons.
 He enjoys movies, [fencing][bf] and mild winters.
-He is also the organizer of the fledgling Bermuda Web Technology User Group.

 At the moment, Colin is trying to find as much time as possible amongst his busy work schedule to spend with his family.